Mental Health related resources, e-books, coping skill products, therapist directory, plus more!

 Myth- “Just pray about it.”

-Truth- Yes, the black community has a strong faith base and prayer does work!
+Truth- Yes, many communities have a strong faith base and prayer does work!
 However, prayer requires action behind it.
 If you pray that your mood increases, what actions are YOU taking to increase those moods?
 You can pray AND cope.
 You can also have Jesus and a therapist too!

 Myth- “The past is the past